alisheharyar/pGarfield-toolkit/README.md

 ```

 ## Compiling
-Note: The pGarfield has been tested with the GNU compiler (5.3.0) with Intel MPI (17.1.132).
+Note: The pGarfield has been tested with the GNU compiler (5.3.0) with Intel MPI (17.1.132) on Cray XC40AC HPC system.
 Modify the makefile to use a different compiler as desired.

 1) Build pGarfield-sim
 ```